Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 It can spread several feet wide and up to 2 to several feet tall depending upon variety.

 If you see flower buds or stalks, it means it is over matured.
-Its over-maturation causes bitter taste in leaves that is inappropriate for use and devalues it.
+Its over-maturation causes a bitter taste in leaves that is inappropriate for use and devalues them.

 How Do You Harvest Kale – Are You Doing Right?

-Harvesting kale in right way is as essential as life of plant!
+Harvesting kale in the right way is as essential as the life of a plant!